-As you’re starting out, be prepared to take low-paying gigs and internships to establish yourself.
+As you’re starting out, be prepared to take low-paying part-time jobs and internships to establish yourself.
 You’ll have to remain wary of freelancer scams, but for the most part, you should be able to find legitimate copy editing jobs without too much trouble — they just might not be as well-paid as you’d like.

 The good news is that if you use these opportunities wisely, you’ll build up your portfolio and create more connections in the industry, and soon you’ll have a solid profile to earn you some better jobs!
 A couple more tips to help you get there:

 🎯 Start with one-off gigs, but aim for regular clients

 The best (and really only) way to set your copy editing career in motion is to start with gig sites like Upwork and, to a lesser extent, Indeed.
 On Upwork in particular, it’s easy to find copy editing jobs that you can use to quickly develop your portfolio.